Cloud-Code-Innovate/university/applied-developer-course/lab5-oraclevisionservice/vision.md

 ### Pre-requisites

--	A free tier or paid tenancy in OCI (Oracle Cloud Infrastructure)
+-	A paid tenancy in OCI (Oracle Cloud Infrastructure)
 -	Familiarity with OCI Object Storage is desirable, but not required